jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Ant Death Spiral](/assets/problem-solving-philosophy.png)
 _Ant Death Spiral.
 Image Needed._

 Today's political ideologies are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their techniques improve the economy.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Quite the oppostite, lifeforms must adapt to overcome problems.
-But, ideologues self-imposed limited toolset makes problem-solving very hard.
+But, ideologues self-imposed limited toolset makes continous real-life problem-solving very hard.

 With real world results hard to come by, there isn't much ideologues can do but retreat into their sub-culture because "they don't like what they're finding out".

 That's why, like old martial artists, ideologues form echo chambers and tell their followers their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
 And when regular people continue to feel the pain of real life problems echo chambers increase their volume and say other ideologies are not options because they break the ideological rulebook.
 And if things get even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.

+Instead of a health nervous system in 2023, our body politic is rife with conflict like a diseased lifeform.

 The truth is, all political ideologies and their economic techniques are incomplete.
 Being political means using any ideology, technique, or tool needed to win your fight.